 Pick A Key Topic And Build Your Cluster

 Take for example my lifestyle blog, Love Life Be Fit.
-I have a lot of key topics for this blog.
-Six main categories, fitness, healthy eating, lifestyle, mindfulness, adventure, travel plus sub topics of running, yoga, hiking, climbing and cycling.
+I started with a lot of key topics for this blog.
+Six main categories, fitness, healthy eating, lifestyle, mindfulness, adventure, travel plus five sub topics of running, yoga, hiking, climbing and cycling.

-It’s way too much and I’m thinking about dropping a few.
-But I can use topic clusters to boost my authority for different keywords and give Google a clearer idea what my blog is about.
+It was way too much and I’ve dropped quite a few.
+I’m now down to seven in total which is still a lot.
+By using topic clusters I can boost my authority for different keywords and give Google a clearer idea what my blog is about.

 Take for example the keyword running.
 It’s a massive keyword.
 I have no chance of ever ranking for it.